-However, regardless of the MCFAs, coconut oil is one of the richest sources of saturated fat; around 90% compared to butter at around 50%.
+Coconut oil is one of the richest sources of saturated fat; around 82% compared to butter at around 63%.
 Saturated fat has long been seen as a risk factor for elevated cholesterol and heart disease.
-This is because it is saturated fats that raise levels of LDL (unfavourable) cholesterol.
-This provides the basis for current dietary advice which recommends that we limit the amount of saturated fat in our diets to 20g per day for women and 30g per day.
+This is because studies have shown that saturated fats raise levels of LDL (unfavourable) cholesterol.
+This provides the basis for current dietary advice which recommends that we limit the amount of saturated fat in our diets to 20g per day for women and 30g per day for men.
 Two tablespoons of coconut oil contain approximately 25g of saturated fat.

 …But is saturated fat bad?
 I thought opinion had changed?

-There is much debate around saturated fat so a wide review of the data is being examined by the British Nutrition Foundation (BNF) Task Force and is due for publication next year.
-The advice still remains that for heart health, saturated fatty acids are to be replaced with small amounts of unsaturated fatty acids such as olive and rapeseed oils, avocados, nuts, seeds and oily fish.
+There is much debate around saturated fat.
+Public Health England still advises that for heart health, saturated fatty acids are to be replaced with small amounts of unsaturated fatty acids such as olive and rapeseed oils, avocados, nuts, seeds and oily fish.

-Olive oil – a monounsaturated fat - has a much larger evidence base to support health claims, as well as European Food Safety Authority (EFSA) approval.
-This cannot be said for coconut oil, which does not have the same level of scientific evidence to back up the claims so for now use your better judgement when reading articles and deciding which fat to use in your diet.
+Olive oil – a monounsaturated fat – has a much larger evidence base to support health claims, as well as EFSA approval (European Food Safety Authority).
+At the moment, the same cannot be said for coconut oil, which does not have the same level of scientific evidence to back up the health claims.

-At 9kcal/gram, fats are the most calorie dense foods.
-Therefore consuming large amounts of any fat/oil, whether it’s from a coconut or another source, can lead to an increase in energy and weight gain if you have more than the recommended daily amount.
+At 9kcal per gram, fats are the most calorie-dense macronutrient.
+Therefore consuming large amounts of any fat or oil, whether it’s from coconut or another source, can lead to an increase in energy and weight gain if you have more than the recommended daily amount.
 Fats should be consumed in moderation as part of a balanced diet.
-The EFSA have not found enough evidence that the MCFAs present in coconut oil can reduce body weight.
+The EFSA have not yet found enough evidence that the medium-chain fatty acids (MCFAs) present in coconut oil can, as frequently cited, reduce body weight.